GM to launch plug-in SUV in 2011

 General Motors Co unveiled plans to launch a plug-in SUV for its Buick brand in 2011, its latest move away from gas-guzzling vehicles in response to higher fuel-economy standards.

-The new five-passenger Buick crossover is expected to be the first commercially available plug-in hybrid sport-utility vehicle by a major automaker, and would follow GM's heavily touted Chevrolet Volt plug-in car into the market.
+The new five-passenger Buick crossover is expected to be the first commercially available plug-in hybrid SUV by a major automaker, and would follow GM's heavily touted Chevrolet Volt plug-in car into the market.

-The Chevy Volt, slated for showrooms in late 2010, and other electric vehicles including the Buick plug-in are key to GM's effort to reinvent itself and win back consumer trust after the automaker emerged from bankruptcy in July.
+The Chevy Volt is slated for showrooms in late 2010 and, along with other electric vehicles including the Buick plug-in, is key to GM's effort to reinvent itself and win back consumer trust after the automaker emerged from bankruptcy in July.

 GM Vice Chairman Tom Stephens, announcing plans for the Buick hybrid at an industry conference in Traverse City, Michigan, said the company's "robust" balance sheet following its bankruptcy restructuring gives it flexibility to focus on product development.